Halifax station (Nova Scotia): South End terminal project

-The "Temporary" station (1920–1928)
+The "Temporary" station (1920–1930)

 Meanwhile, the ICR was merged into a new federal Crown corporation, the Canadian National Railways (CNR) in 1918.
 The CNR opted to locate a temporary new passenger station in the Halifax Ocean Terminal project at the south end of the city that fall and on 22 December 1918, the Maritime Express departed for the first time from the new (temporary) south end station.
 The station was a long, single-story brick structure.
 Although considered "temporary", it operated for ten years.

-New South End station (1928–present)
+New South End station (1930–present)

 By the mid-1920s, CNR and the federal government were able to agree on building a new Union station passenger terminal near the Halifax Ocean Terminals which included the new ocean liner passenger terminal at Pier 21.
 The union station would serve not only CN but also the Canadian Pacific Railway's Nova Scotia subsidiary, Dominion Atlantic Railway which operated passenger trains from Yarmouth, Digby and the Annapolis Valley into Halifax using trackage rights over CNR from Windsor Junction to the Halifax Ocean Terminal.

-The new, and present, station opened in 1928 at the south end of Hollis Street, opposite Cornwallis Park.
+The new, and present, station opened on June 19, 1930 at the south end of Hollis Street, opposite Cornwallis Park.
 The structure is constructed of white limestone and has a colonnaded entry off Hollis Street.
 Inside, the Ticket Lobby has a high arched ceiling with a seated waiting area and ticketing/baggage counters.
 At the time of its construction, the station had a massive covered train shed which extended for 1,500 feet south over the station tracks to protect passengers boarding and disembarking from the weather.
 The earlier 1920 "temporary" station was converted to an attached baggage and express shed.
 CNR also had a coach yard with repair/service shop facilities for its passenger train equipment immediately southwest of the station's trainshed.
 Finally, a turn-table was located immediately southeast of the trainshed to permit locomotives and cars to be turned around, since the station was a stub-end terminal.

 Displayed beside the new station was the 1839 locomotive Samson, the oldest in Canada.
 It remained on display until 1950 when it was moved to Stellarton, Nova Scotia.

 An adjoining CNR Hotel, the Hotel Nova Scotian, was also built as part of the same project, although it opened 2 years later on 23 June 1930 and has a markedly different, yet complementary, architecture style.

 The new station and the adjoining Hotel Nova Scotian were connected to the nearby Pier 21 ocean liner passenger terminal by an overhead walkway that crossed the numerous sidings feeding the ocean terminal sheds.
 Frequently, CNR passenger trains connecting to ships would operate to the Halifax Ocean Terminal, then back into the Halifax Railway Station afterward, or vice versa.
 A booking office for immigrants and platforms at Ocean Terminal served as an auxiliary station for special colonist car trains when large numbers of immigrants arrived.